guardian/recipes-backend/scripts/2025-10-spike-ingredient-density/README.md

 #### How many of these ingredient's density do we already have?

 - [This doc](https://docs.google.com/spreadsheets/d/1XGVOonMclR14JOS7tfwfd772tr8k9V7CYsrAay6Uz4g/edit?gid=0#gid=0), measured by the Guardian contains about 150 to 200.
-- [This other doc](https://www.fao.org/4/ap815e/ap815e.pdf) published by the USDA contains a whole bunch of ingredient density.
+- [This other doc](https://www.fao.org/4/ap815e/ap815e.pdf) published by the FAO contains a whole bunch of ingredient density.

 How many can we match if we make it go through the same normalisation process?